 Does Malwarebytes slow down your computer?

-No. In fact, Malwarebytes is one of the most lightweight antivirus solutions on the market.
+No. In fact, Malwarebytes is one of the most lightweight traditional antivirus solutions on the market.

 Is Malwarebytes free version any good?

 Yes.
 It is a good tool for scanning your device from viruses and removing them.
 However, it is safer to use Malwarebytes Premium, as it includes all the safety features.
 To find out whether this program is truly for you, I suggest you read the full Malwarebytes review.